larpon/frame/README.md

 # (Media) frame
-A (work in progress) KF5 plasmoid port of the KDE (picture) frame widget.
+A (work in progress) KDE Frameworks 5 / Plasmoid port of the KDE4 "(Picture) Frame" widget

+## Install
+Use cmake

 ## Planned TODO
 * KIO support